 What’s the difference between Generation 1 and Generation 2 VMs?

 Generation 1 supports legacy BIOS-based OS installations.
 Generation 2 uses EFI and newer features, supporting secure boot and faster boot times for modern OSes.
-How To Add Tupperbox To Your Discord Server A Complete Guide
+How to Enable DNS on OpenVPN Server DD-WRT: A Step-by-Step Guide for DNS Over VPN and Router Setup 2026

 How many VMs can I run on a single Windows Server 2012 host?